rugbyprof/Mobile-Web-Programming/Basic-Css-Usage.md

 - percentage

 ### Text Transform
-You can control the size of letters in an (X)HTML element with the following:
+You can control the size of letters in an HTML element with the following:

 ```css
   text-transform: value;